york-cs-dams/practicals/habitable_programs/exercises/complexity/README.md

 This practical covers:

-* Implementing the ABC metric for measuring the complexity of methods
+1. Implementing the ABC metric for measuring the complexity of methods
-* ...
+2. Applying the ABC metric to locate complex methods
-* ...
+3. Refactoring complex methods to improve the habitability of a program

 ## Building the complexity tool